kaboc/flutter_ddd/README.md

 # DDD in Dart/Flutter

 This is an outcome of my attempt to understand Domain-Driven Design and consider how I can introduce it to app development in Flutter.
 The attempt began when I wondered what directory structure was better and started to try to figure it out.

-DDD may be too much for a small app like this, resulting in unnecessarily bloated code, but should benefits more in development of larger apps.
+DDD may be too much for a small app like this, resulting in unnecessarily bloated code, but should benefit more in development of larger apps.

 ## References